seclerp/dotnet-external-config-repo-submodule/README.md

     ```
 1. Your configs were replaced by new ones.
 Make sure that all of them are .gitignored in main repo.

-### How to create/update econfigs
+### How to create/update configs

-Just place new configs or update existing configs in `content` directory.
-Make sure that your `content` directory reflects directory structure of main repo.
+Just place new configs or update existing ones in `content` directory.
+Make sure that your `content` directory reflects structure of main repo.
 It should be the same.

-After configs were updated, you could run `update` script in main repo to self-update this submodule and copy updated configs.
+After configs were updated, you could run `update-windows.bat` or `update-unix.sh` script in main repo to self-update this submodule and copy updated configs.